luismu78/udacity-dend-data-warehousing/README.md

 * first_name varchar
 * last_name varchar
 * gender varchar
-* level varchar
+* level varchar NOT NULL

 We have chosen an all distribution for this table, since we will have to make joins with the users from the songplays table.
 We consider that the users will have slowly changing dimensions with regards to the songs, and will not grow too large with regards to redshift standards.
+The level of the user should not be nullable, and hence we added a not null constraint.

 **songs** - key distribution

 * song_id varchar NOT NULL PRIMARY KEY DISTKEY
 * title varchar
-* artist_id varchar FOREIGN KEY REFERENCES artists(artist_id)
+* artist_id varchar FOREIGN KEY REFERENCES artists(artist_id) NOT NULL
 * year integer SORT KEY
 * duration double precision

 We have chosen song_id as the distribution key, such as to match the fact table, for query performance.
 The year is given as a sort key, since filtering may be given on this column.
 We have added the artist_id as a foreign key reference such as to be able to perform joins with the artist table.
+The artist id should always exist, and hence we added a NOT NULL constraint on this column.

 **artists** - all distribution

 * artist_id varchar NOT NULL PRIMARY KEY
-* name varchar
+* name varchar NOT NULL
 * location varchar
 * latitude double precision
 * longitude double precision

 We have chosen an all distribution for this table, since we consider the artists to have slowly changing dimensions, and to not grow too large by redshift standards.
+The artist should always have an accompanying name, and hence we added a not null constraint to this.

 **time** - auto distribution

-* start_time integer NOT NULL
+* start_time integer NOT NULL PRIMARY KEY
 * hour integer
 * day integer
 * week integer